National Day of Outdoor Play

-Each year, on the third Saturday of May, National Park Trust, working with cities and partners across the country, invites kids of all ages to find their own adventure at one of the hundreds of events hosted nation wide.
+Each year on the third Saturday of May, NPT works with cities and partners across the country to invite kids of all ages to find their own adventures at one of the hundreds of events hosted nation wide.

 Kids to Parks Day 2018 National Collaborators